Thursday 4 September 2008

 A high-powered review meeting, chaired by the director general of health services, Dr R K Srivastava, on Tuesday considered proposals on how to combat the outbreak in Gurgaon.
 Director general of NVBDCP, Dr G P S Dhillon, told TOI, ‘‘Proposals such as training security guards of these posh localities in Gurgaon in identifying mosquito breeding sites is being looked into seriously.”

-large areas of stagnant water, high density construction work and a failure on the part of residents to regularly check for breeding sites has caused this outbreak.
+According to Gurgaon’s chief medical officer Dr S S Dalal, advent of early rains, large areas of stagnant water, high density construction work and a failure on the part of residents to regularly check for breeding sites has caused this outbreak.

 ‘‘Dengue has become a serious public health problem in Gurgaon and most cases are being recorded from the posh colonies.
 At present, 95 officials from the state health department are involved in fogging and containment operations.
 If the community does not come forward to control breeding, we will see a more serious outbreak,’’ Dr Dalal said.